 To get a better understanding of the theories from which this site draws as its foundation, read through the following guiding principles.

 1. The whole family focuses on learning.
-We are all learning and constantly trying to improve.
+We are all learning always.
 Through reflection on challenges and the proactive teaching of skills, problems can be avoided and risky behaviors deterred.
 But prevention is not always possible.
 When an intervention is needed, asking the question, “What am I teaching through my response?” and “What am I learning?” helps guide reactions and choices made.

 2. Parents are teachers and learners.
 We often hear that we are children’s first teachers as parents.
 But in addition, the best teachers are also avid learners themselves.
 Constantly asking questions, seeking new information, setting personal and parental goals and striving for improvement embody and model the skills for your children’s growth and success.
 Mistakes and poor choices and the forgiveness that follows are an important part of that learning process for all.
 Parental “teaching” methods include modeling, coaching, creating practice opportunities and experiences and creating a responsive environment.
 These are the most powerful tools for influencing a child’s behavior.